GSAPP-CDP/archive/projects/2024/computational-co-design.md

 innovate based on the machine learning and computer vision technologies demonstrated here.

-**Overarching Methodology**
+**Notes on the Methodology**

-This is a methodology to evaluate certain technical purposes and the reason these were all computer vision projects is because they all passed that evaluative bar that I set.
-The problems that each person brought to me all happened to be vision related so I ended up with this portfolio of computer vision projects, not because I imposed computer vision as the methodology, but because I listened to what they were struggling with and they were all vision related and I just saw that as an opportunity.
+The problems that each person
+brought to me all happened to be vision related so I ended up with this portfolio of computer vision projects, not because I imposed computer vision as the methodology, but because I listened to what they were struggling with and what they asked for and they were all vision related and I just saw that as an opportunity.
 The common methodology that was followed for all three examples was to use a user study to evaluate and understand the needs of the user, followed by rapid prototyping of